 Dear Students:

 a problem when a person says “yes”, to avoid the anxiety caused by the mere thought of saying “no”.
-If this person actually said “no”, they would find their nervousness would settle more quickly compared to living with their own imagination.

 time you may fumble, but as you practice you will become more graceful.
 Over time your relationships will flourish!